351 FRIDAY 12 JUNE 2015 (-15)

 A Musical – Brad Oscar, Brian d’Arcy James, Ensemble

 A Musical, a love letter to the genre, is full of references from popular musicals.
-When the song came out, I saw a headline on a website claiming something like: “You’ll never guess the references to other musicals this song has” or something along those lines.
+When the song came out, I saw a headline on a website claiming something like: “You’ll never guess the references to other musicals this song has,” or something along those lines.
 I can’t remember the site, but it was probably the Huffington Post.
 They love those “dare-you”-attention-grabbing headlines.
 I took their dare.
 I listened to the song and had no trouble finding all the references.
 It wasn’t hard at all.
-In a way I felt like those geeks who love “Star Wars/Trek” and know every single detail of the franchises, I realised that I may have more in common with them that I ever thought.
+In a way, I felt like those geeks who love “Star Wars/Trek” and know every single detail of the franchises; I realised that I may have more in common with them than I ever thought.
 Don’t get me wrong; that won’t stop me from still making fun of them.